 Nutrients that can improve your thyroid:

 - Iodine rich foods: iodine is one of the major building blocks of thyroid hormones.
 The main problem nowadays is that if you are not consuming seaweed or certain sea fish you are not able to provide your minimum daily iodine intake which is 150mcg.
 If you exercise your requirements increases as you can lose iodine with sweat.
 Although, consuming fish each day is not great idea as most fish is highly contaminated with mercury.
+Click here to find out what are “safest” and most contaminted fish.

 Other thyroid friendly foods: